 It means you should choose the dive school with the stellar safety reputation and hundreds of positive TripAdvisor reviews instead of the rough-around-the-edges dive school that will do it for much cheaper.

-Build an extra financial cushion into your trip and use it for situations like these: ones where you could be a little bit safer if you spent a little more.
+Build an extra financial cushion into your trip and use it for situations like these: ones where you could travel safely if you spent a little more.

 Prepare for the Worst with Documents and Secret Cash